Dead Parrot sketch: Variations of the sketch

 In a 2002 interview with Michael Parkinson, John Cleese said that when he and Palin were performing the sketch on Drury Lane, Palin made him laugh by saying, when asked if his slug could talk, "It mutters a bit" instead of "Not really."
 When Cleese eventually stopped laughing, he couldn't remember where they were in the sketch.
 He turned to the audience and asked them what the next line was, and people shouted it at him, causing him to wonder, "What is the point of this?"
 He also says that when he and Palin were asked to do the sketch for Saturday Night Live they sat down together to try to remember the lines, and when they got stuck they considered just going out and stopping somebody on the street to ask how it went, since everybody seemed to have it memorised.

 In his published 2006 diary, Michael Palin recalls that during the filming of Monty Python's Life of Brian in Tunisia, Spike Milligan (who happened to be there on holiday) regaled the Pythons with his own version of the Dead Parrot sketch, but changed "Norwegian Blue" to "Arctic Grey".

 Cleese and Palin acted out the sketch during the Python's reunion in The O2 in July 2014, Monty Python Live (Mostly).
 The sketch ended with the shopkeeper saying he has a selection of cheeses, transitioning into the Cheese Shop Sketch.
 The entire sketch ended like the City Center performance, with the shopkeeper offering Mr Praline to come back to his place, and Mr Praline replying "I thought you'd never ask."
-In their final performance on 20 July (which was broadcast live to many theatres all over the world), whilst listing the metaphors for the parrot's death, Cleese added the line "it had expired and gone to meet Dr. Chapman" after which both Cleese and Palin did a thumbs-up to the sky.
+In their final performance on 20 July (which was broadcast live to many theatres across the world), whilst listing the metaphors for the parrot's death, Cleese added the line "it had expired and gone to meet Dr Chapman" after which both Cleese and Palin did a thumbs-up to the sky.

-In the episode of The Late Show with Stephen Colbert from 13 November 2015, John Cleese is a guest on the show.
-At the end of the big furry hat segment (where Colbert – and in this specific instance, Cleese – create nonsensical rules), Cleese says, "Do you want to come back to my place?" and Stephen answers, "I thought you'd never ask."
+In the episode of The Late Show with Stephen Colbert from 13 November 2015, Cleese is a guest on the show.
+At the end of the big furry hat segment (where Stephen Colbert – and in this specific instance, Cleese – create nonsensical rules), Cleese asks, "Do you want to come back to my place?" and Colbert replies, "I thought you'd never ask."